Burn Calories Without Torturing Your Joints on Elliptical Trainers

 Have you ever wondered about those slope settings on ellipticals?
 Let’s break it down.

 There are two ways elliptical trainers handle incline: manual and automatic.
 Manual inclines are pretty basic.
-You have maybe one to four levels to work with, and changing them is a bit of a hassle.
+You have one to four levels to work with, and changing them can be a bit of a hassle.
 You’ll need to hop off the machine, adjust a lever, and ensure everything’s locked in place before you can return to your workout.
 It’s like changing an old-school treadmill—not exactly convenient, but it gets the job done.

 A Guide to Elliptical Trainer Comfort: What Really Matters